syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-keep-highlighting-the-selected-node-when-Treeviewadv.md

 documentation: ug
 ---

-# How to keep highlighting selected node when TreeViewAdv loses Focus
+# How to keep highlighting selected node when TreeViewAdv loses focus

 By setting the **HideSelection** property to **false**, you can keep the currently selected node highlighted in the TreeViewAdv control even when the control loses focus.